 The precinct 10-12 Environmental Rehabilitation Plan outlines management and monitoring requirements for 11 Habitat Management Units encompassing approximately 153 ha.
 Environmental rehabilitation treatments to be applied include remnant enhancement and assisted regeneration as well as the creation and augmentation of Wallum Sedge Frog habitat.

 The first plan of subdivision in Precincts 10-12 occurred on 20 March 2019.
 Civil subdivision works are continuing.

-Implementation of the Environmental Rehabilitation Plan

-commenced in January 2020, within 12 months of registration of the first plan of subdivision.
+Implementation of the Environmental Rehabilitation Plan commenced in January 2020, within 12 months of registration of the first plan of subdivision.

-A total of 58.30 ha of Wallum Sedge Frog habitat has been created in the Frog Zone, Frog Buffer and Riparian Zone of the southern bank of Bells Creek north in advance of commencement of construction in these precincts.
+In accordance with the EPBC Act conditions of approval, a total of 37.46 ha of Wallum Sedge Frog habitat has been created in the Frog Zone and Frog Buffer of the southern bank of Bells Creek north in advance of commencement of construction in these precincts.
 Rehabilitation works are continuing.